4 tiny tips for dealing with stress from an actual psychiatrist

 Beyond a (typically) happy social interaction, we also get the added bonus of noticing the other person’s appreciation and positive feelings towards us (Lahvis, 2017).
 So give altruism a try—it’s been connected to heightened levels of happiness, love, joy and generosity, and lessened levels of jealousy and egocentricity.

-What are some of your favourite tiny tips for dealing with stress?
+What are some of your favorite tiny tips for dealing with stress?
 There’s no need to be a psychiatrist to reply—share your best advice with us at firstname.lastname@example.org.